Police: 3 dead in gun range shooting; 40 weapons stolen

 Police are asking any witnesses to come forward.
 Whitlock said they don’t have any video evidence to work with right now.

-The shooting range is in rural Coweta County, about 50 miles (about 80 kilometers) southeast of Atlanta.
+The shooting range is in rural Coweta County, about 50 miles (about 80 kilometers) southwest of Atlanta.

 For copyright information, check with the distributor of this item, WSB-TV.